 If certain types of fundamental changes constituting a "make-whole fundamental change" occur on or prior to the maturity date of the Notes, we may increase the conversion rate by an additional number of shares for holders that elect to convert their Notes in connection with the "make-whole fundamental change."
 The number of additional shares to be added to the conversion rate will be determined based on the date on which a "make-whole fundamental change" becomes effective and the price paid per share of our common stock in the "make-whole fundamental change" as described under "Description of Notes - Conversion Rights - Adjustment to Shares Delivered Upon Conversion Upon a Make-Whole Fundamental Change."
-Although this adjustment is designed to compensate you for the lost option value of your Notes as a result of a "make-whole fundamental change," the adjustment is only an approximation of such lost value based upon assumptions made on the date of this prospectus supplement and may not adequately compensate you for such loss.
-In addition, if the price paid per share of our common stock in the "make-whole fundamental change" is less than \$ or more than \$ (subject to adjustment), there will be no such adjustment.
+Although this adjustment is designed to compensate you for the lost option value of your Notes as a result of a "make-whole fundamental change," the adjustment is only an approximation of such lost.
+In addition, if the price paid per share of our common stock in the "make-whole fundamental shares upon assumptions made on the date of this prospectus supplement and may not adequately compensate you for such loss.
+In addition, if the price paid per share of our common stock in the "make-whole fundamental change" is less than \$13.78 or more than \$18.50 (subject to adjustment), there will be no such adjustment.